helderco/dh-auto-backup/README.md

 I'm taking a few guidelines in consideration for writing this script.

-* Make it compatible with Python 2.5, since at this time it's what you have by default from Dreamhost.
+* Make it compatible with Python 2.5, since at this time it's what you have by default.
 * Avoid as much as possible external dependencies.
 This way the user doesn't need to install anything else.
 * Make it a single script:
   * freedom to move the file around without having to have a group of files  under the same subdirectory;